CarlosCD/cant_wait/README.markdown

 ## Dependencies

 The minimum requirement is Rails 3.0.3 and ruby.
-The gem has been tested with Rails 3.0.3 and above (including version 4.0.0).
+The gem has been tested with Rails 3.0.3 and above (including versions 4.0.0 and 4.0.1).
 Previous versions of Rails are not compatible with the present version of bundler.

 The minimum version of ruby is MRI 1.9.1 or compatible, as the gem uses 1.9 syntax.